Nutlope/aicommits/README.md

 #### max-length

-The maximum character length of the generated commit message.
+The preferred character length of the generated commit subject.
+This guides the model toward concise messages, but complete subjects may be longer.

 Default: `72`